John Jameson (character): Earth X

 On Earth X, Jameson lives on the Moon and is the father of Jay Jameson.
 He first appeared in Earth X #0.

 House of M

-In the House of M universe, Jameson was part of the project that gave the Fantastic Four their powers.
-Jameson is in the spacecraft along with Ben Grimm, Reed Richards, and Susan Storm.
-Instead of transforming into the Human Torch, he died along with Richards and Sue, leaving only Ben alive in the form of the Thing, but calling himself the It.
+In the House of M universe, Jameson participates in the spaceflight that would have given the Fantastic Four their powers, taking the place of Johnny Storm.
+He, Reed Richards, and Susan Storm are killed, leaving Ben Grimm the sole survivor.

 MC2

 In the alternative universe of MC2, Jameson married Dr. Ashley Kafka and they had a son, Jack.
 Jack became the costumed adventurer known as the Buzz.

 newuniversal

 In the alternate world of newuniversal, Lieutenant General John Jameson is assistant to the Chairman of the Joint Chiefs of Staff, General Thad Ross, and is involved in arranging an airstrike to kill Ken Connell.
 The attempt is unsuccessful.

 Spider-Gwen

-On Earth-65, the home of Spider-Gwen, Jameson as the Man-Wolf is one of the major crime bosses of New York with henchmen working for him all over the city.
-When he starts targeting Spider-Woman (Gwen Stacy) and her friends, she defeats him and gets him arrested.
+On Earth-65, the setting of Spider-Gwen, Jameson as the Man-Wolf is a crime boss operating in New York.
+When he starts targeting Spider-Woman (Gwen Stacy) and her friends, she defeats him and has him arrested.
 Shortly after his arrest, his father, Mayor J. Jonah Jameson, has him released, claiming he "wasn't in the right mind" during his time as the Man-Wolf.